-Post-marketing Adverse Reactions
+Post-Marketing Adverse Reactions

-The following adverse reactions associated with the use of PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) were identified in clinical trials or postmarketing reports.
+The following adverse reactions associated with the use of PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) were identified in clinical trials or postmarketing reports.
 Because postmarketing reactions were reported voluntarily from a population of uncertain size, it is not always possible to estimate their frequency, reliably, or to establish a causal relationship to drug exposure.

-Hypersensitivity and Infusion Reactions: tachycardia, palpitations, chest pain, chest discomfort, dyspnea, flushing, hyperemia, asthenia, feeling abnormal, piloerection, edema peripheral, pyrexia, hypotension, wheezing, urticaria, cold sweat, chills.
+Hypersensitivity and Infusion Reactions: tachycardia, chest pain, chest discomfort, dyspnea, flushing, hyperemia, asthenia, pyrexia, hypotension, wheezing, urticaria, cold sweat, chills.